The Park Plan

 Freshkills Park will host an incredible variety of public spaces and facilities for social, cultural and physical activity, for learning and play.
 The site is large enough to support many sports and programs that are unusual in the city, including mountain biking, nature trails, kayaking, and large scale public art.

 Freshkills Park will also support richly diverse habitats for wildlife, birds and plant communities, as well as provide extraordinary natural settings for recreation.
 Through ecological innovation and creative design, new native plant communities will inhabit the site and connect the park to adjacent park sites on Staten Island.

 An expansive network of paths, recreational waterways, and enhanced access to and from the West Shore Expressway through a system of park drives will help to create an animated, interconnected park.
-People will be able to experience the site by canoe, on horseback, on foot, or by car.
+People will be able to experience the site by kayak, by bike, on foot, or by car.

 Five Parks in One

 Freshkills Park will have five main areas: the Confluence (made up of Creek Landing and The Point), North Park, South Park, East Park and West Park.
 Each area will have a distinct character and programming approach.

 The Confluence is the cultural and waterfront recreation core of the park, sited at the confluence of Richmond Creek and Main Creek and encircled by the park road.
 Two developed areas along this loop are the main activity sites in the park: Creek Landing and The Point.